 But the hard work of creating great content pays off.
 Beyond new client acquisition, it reinforces your brand values and keeps current customers loyal.
 And, of course, great content makes them share and spread your brand image to new audiences and new potential customers.

 But what do you have to do to see the social sharing count of your content rising and rising?
 Here are five simple rules.

 1. Make Your Content Visually Appealing

 First of all, your readers may skip altogether a big chunk of text.
-Secondly, presuming they are really keen to learn what you want to tell them, they won’t go as far as sharing it to their friends.
+Secondly, presuming they are really keen to learn what you want to tell them, they won’t go as far as sharing it with their friends.
 People are very sensitive about their online reputation.
-They don’t want to get labelled as “that one who shares boring blog posts”.
+They don’t want to get labeled as “that one who shares boring blog posts”.